Vu0401/NMT_mBART50/README.md

 The BLEU score is a widely used metric for evaluating the quality of machine-translated text.
 It ranges from 0 to 100, where a higher score indicates a closer match to the reference translations.
 A BLEU score of 34.871400 suggests that the model performs quite well in translating between English and Vietnamese, achieving a substantial level of accuracy and fluency.
 While not perfect, this score indicates that the translations are generally of good quality and useful for practical applications.

-## Checkpoint

-You can download the model checkpoint from the following link: [Checkpoint](https://drive.google.com/drive/folders/1ii_lPm2-1CfIhQM8RVzLgTHMxXDKgnk4?usp=sharing)

 ## Inference

 To perform inference using the model, you can use the following example: